MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Other ways to start a Microsoft Fabric trial

 In some situations, your Fabric administrator [enables Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you don't have access to a capacity that has Fabric enabled.
 You have another option for enabling a Fabric capacity trial.
 When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric capacity trial.
 If you agree, your Fabric capacity trial starts and your **My workspace** is upgraded to a trial capacity workspace.
 You're now the Capacity administrator and can add workspaces to the trial capacity.

 ## Share trial capacities

-Each Fabric trial includes one [F64 trial capacity](../enterprise/licenses.md#microsoft-fabric-license-types).
+Each standard Fabric trial includes 64 capacity units.
 The person who starts the trial becomes the Capacity administrator for only that trial capacity.
 And that Capacity administrator can share the trial by assigning workspaces to that specific trial capacity.

 Other users on the same tenant can also start a Fabric trial and become the Capacity administrator for their trial capacity.
 Microsoft sets a limit on the number of trial capacities that can be created on a single tenant. ​So sharing workspaces in trial capacities is essential to allow your colleagues to participate in the Fabric capacity trial.
 Each Fabric trial capacity can be used by hundreds of users.

 The Capacity administrator can assign the trial capacity to multiple workspaces.
-Anyone with access to one of those workspaces now has permissions to start a Fabric trial.
+Anyone with access to one of those workspaces is now also participating in the Fabric capacity trial.

 If you're the Capacity administrator, assign workspaces to the trial capacity two different ways.

 - [Use the Admin center **Capacity settings**](give-access-workspaces.md).
 All users with access to those workspaces are now able to use that trial capacity.
 The Fabric administrator can edit **Capacity settings** as well.
     :::image type="content" source="media/fabric-trial/fabric-admin-portal.png" alt-text="Screenshot of the Admin center showing Capacity settings selected.":::

 - [Use Workspace settings](create-workspaces.md).